 The identity of people, devices and applications is increasingly critical to how we use IT.
 Having a thorough understanding of your users' needs and requirements, and adapting to any changes as they happen, is a key part of future Zero Trust strategies.
 It's also critical to the successful implementation of dynamic automated policy control and decision making.

-When they're sufficiently motivated, knowledgeable and resourced, cyber attackers can find their way through defences and protections.
+The 2020 SolarWinds incident shows that, when they're sufficiently motivated, knowledgeable and resourced, cyber attackers can find their way through defences and protections.
 However, this doesn't mean we should accept defeat.